arangodb/docs-hugo/site/content/3.12/operations/backup-and-restore.md

 {{< warning >}}
-Making use of a high availability deployment modes of ArangoDB (Cluster, Datacenter-to-Datacenter Replication) does not remove the need of taking frequent backups, which are recommended also when using such deployment modes.
+Making use of a high availability deployment modes of ArangoDB does not remove the need of taking frequent backups, which are recommended also when using such deployment modes.
 {{< /warning >}}